edurata-blog/edurata-blog.github.io/pages/metering/dashboards.md

 ## Overview

+This dashboard shows information about executions and which workflows have been used when and how often.

+## Budget

-This dashboard shows the main executions
+This dashboard shows the expenses of your account: The active subscription and the units used and bought.